galasa-dev/cli/docs/generated/errors-list.md

 - GAL1206E: Failed to get roles.
 Unexpected http status code {} received from the server.
 Error details from the server are not in a valid json format.
 Cause: '{}'
 - GAL1207E: Failed to get roles.
 Unexpected http status code {} received from the server.
 Error details from the server are: '{}'
 - GAL1208E: Failed to get roles.
 Unexpected http status code {} received from the server.
 Error details from the server are not in the json format.
 - GAL1209E: Invalid role name provided.
-The name provided with the --name flag cannot be empty, contain spaces or dots (.), and must only contain characters in the Latin-1 character set.
+The name provided with the --name flag cannot be empty and must only contain characters in the following ranges: 'a'-'z', 'A'-'Z', '0'-'9', '-' (dash), '_' (underscore).
 - GAL1210E: Role name {} is not known on the Galasa service.
 - GAL1225E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.
 - GAL1226E: Internal failure.
 Contents of gzip could be read, but not decoded.
 New gzip reader failed: file: {} error: {}